-I'll explain why we genuinely partner with our clients and refuse to become just another supplier.
-I'll also explain why it's critical that you put your IT strategy and data security at the very core of your long-term business planning.
+I'll explain why we genuinely partner with our clients and refuse to become just a supplier.
+I'll also explain why it's critical you put your IT strategy and data security at the core of your long-term business planning.

-If you're ready to talk before reading further, flick to chapter 11 to arrange a conversation.

-And let's see how we can partner to help your business this year.
+If you're ready to talk before reading further, jump to Chapter 11 to arrange a conversation.
+And let's see how we can partner to help your business.